 Doctors know that intervertebral degeneration is universally found in all adults, but many still continue to damn this natural process as a source of back pain, despite their being absolutely no evidence that disc aging has any definitive link to the origin of painful dorsal syndromes.

 This article will examine and critique many of the accepted mechanisms of degenerative disc-related symptoms in the back and neck.
+If you are worried about disc degeneration that was diagnosed in your spine, this dialog should put your mind at ease.

 Proteins in the disc sometimes leak out as the disc dries and shrinks.
 This process is called chemical radiculitis.
 There is moderate medical support for the idea that these proteins might irritate the surrounding spinal nerve roots.
 Is it possible?
 Sure.
 Is it likely?
 Maybe.